-pre eparation goal I want to get the opinions of potential buyers of my new fitness tracker.
-I want to know especially about their attitude towards sharing their fitness information. script/agenda refreshments recorder context I have developed a new fitness tracker that can monitor the users heartbeat and give feedback on how to improve their workout.
-The device has some additional features: connecting to social media, GPS navigation and a step counter. participants Men and woman between the 20 and 60 years old, who regulary fitness; at least two times a week. notepad/stencils computer flip chart markers name tags watch or clock script First, I want the participants to get to know my new fitness tracker.
-I will start with a short presentation of the functionalities of the fitness tracker.
+preparation goal script/agenda I want to get the opinions of potential buyers of my new fitness refreshments tracker.
+I want to know especially about their attitude towards sharing their fitness information. recorder context notepad/stencils I have developed a new fitness tracker that can monitor the users computer heartbeat and give feedback on how to improve their workout.
+The device has some additional features: connecting to social flip chart media, GPS navigation and a step counter. markers participants name tags Men and woman between the 20 and 60 years old, who regulary fitness; at least two times a week. watch or clock script set the tone First, I want the participants to get to know my new fitness make sure everybody is tracker.
+I will start with a short presentation of the functionalities heard of the fitness tracker.
 Then participant can try out the device, there are a few availble to play with.
-After this, I am going to ask the group some questions such as what they like about the tracker, what they dislike, what they prefer to change, or what they miss about it.
-At the end there is some time for people to give additional feedback. set the tone make sure everybody is heard get full answers monitor time keep discussion on track results most interesting/ striking insights The participants seemed really entheustastic about the fitness tracker.
+After this, I am going to get full answers ask the group some questions such as what they like about the monitor time tracker, what they dislike, what they prefer to change, or what keep discussion they miss about it.
+At the end there is some time for people to give additional feedback. on track results most interesting/ striking insights

+The participants seemed really entheustastic about the fitness tracker.
 They liked the fact that they can measure their runs.
 The fact that the workout is personlised based on your progress and endurance seems appealing to the participants.
 Also sharing these results were for most of the participant an interesting feature.
-Some even mentioned that they liked the competi- tive edge of sharing and doing better than friends.
-However, some mentioned that they are concerned about who is receiving the information about their runs, since it can be shared on social media. pains The band of the fitness tracker did not fit everyone well enough to measure the heartbeat consistently.
-Some participants raised concerns regarding the information gathered by the fitness tracker.
-They wonder who can see this information and whether it can be protected. gains They liked the look and feel of the fitness tracker.
-They also liked the way information about their runs and workouts is shown, like the route/steps/average heartbeat/etc. The participants like that the workout is tailored to them based on gathered data, like endurance and heartbeat. about it.
-At the end there is some time for people to give additional feedback.
+Some even mentioned that they liked the competitive edge of sharing and doing better than friends.
+However, some mentioned that they are concerned about who is receiving the information about their runs, since it can be shared on social media.